tiberlab/tibercad/manual/Sphinx/Complete/modules/TMM.rst

 ------------

 TMM modules is a Finite Element solver for analysis propagation of the light in the multi-layer strucrue, and calculating generation rate, Intensity and Electric Field inside the layers.
+Ligth source can be either external source or internal emission fo the dipole.
 Combination of TMM and Drift and Difution modules Could be used in the Electro-Optical simulation of the Solar cells.
 It can also be used to calculate Reflection, Transmision and absorbtion of the multi-layer structures.